Updated June 23, 2021

 48: Biden Claims the Border Is ‘Under Control’

 Despite his belief that Trump created the border crisis, Biden falsely claimed that it is “getting urgent action now.”

 “For example, a month ago, we had thousands of young kids in custody in places they shouldn’t be, and controlled by the Border Patrol.
 We have now cut that down dramatically,” Biden said in an interview with NBC News.

-Biden Says Trump Admin Didn’t Adequately Plan For Border Crisis
+47: Biden Says Trump Admin Didn’t Adequately Plan for Border Crisis

-During his interview with NBC News, Biden claimed that the Trump administration did not plan for the border crisis/
+During his interview with NBC News, Biden claimed the Trump administration did not plan for the border crisis.

 “For example, we have — they didn’t plan for, which it comes every year, this flow, whether it is 22,000 or 10,000, they didn’t have the beds that were available.
 They didn’t plan for the overflow.
 They didn’t plan for the Department of Health and Human Services to have places to take the kids from the Border Patrol and put them in beds where there was security and there were that people who could take care of them.
 So, there is a significant change right now, a significant change in the circumstance for children coming to and at the border,” he said.